 Give traditional braised collards some heat

-The good people who make Fire Cider shared this side dish recipe with us to illustrate the versatility of their spicy, apple cider vinegar-based elixir.
-(Check out our Fire Cider review.)
-Delicious on it’s own, Fire Cider is also a chef’s friend, providing inspiration for recipes like this one from Alana Chernila of Eating from the Ground Up.
+We enjoyed the recipe so much that we wanted to share this spicy variation on classic collards with our readers and we’re grateful to Chernila for letting us highlight her “secret sauce.”
 We love how the Fire Cider adds a sultry spice to braised collards, traditionally considered a not-so-sexy dish.
 With this added kiss of spice and the brightness of vinegar, we think you’ll soon view collards as an aphrodisiac classic.

 A recipe for a simple side dish using collards with the spicy, tart flavor of Fire Cider.

 - 3/4 cup water

 - 2 garlic cloves peeled and finely chopped

 - To prepare the collards, de-stem each leaf then roughly chop the stems.
 Cut the remaining collard leaves into thin ribbons.

 - Melt the butter in a large skillet or saucepan over medium heat.

 - Add the chopped stems and 1/2 cup of the water and bring to a low boil.

 - Cover the pan, reduce the heat to medium low, and cook until the stems are tender, about 10 minutes.